Lectures on AKSZ Sigma Models for Physicists: Comments and Future Outlook

 \section{Comments and Future Outlook}

-The AKSZ construction is a clear method to construct and analyze TFTs.
-Though important aspects have been discussed in this lecture, we could not explained all topics of the AKSZ TFTs.
-We have many TFTs and many related subjects in the AKSZ construction not discussed in this lecture.
+The AKSZ construction is a clear method for the construction and analysis of topological field theories in any dimension.
+Although important aspects have been discussed here, we could not consider all topics related to AKSZ sigma models.
+We briefly list the subjects related to AKSZ sigma models that have not been discussed here.